 What Type of Tools and Technology Are Used in Micro FUE Hair Transplants?

-Micro FUE hair transplants rely on specialized microsurgical instruments, including ultra-fine punches (typically 0.6–0.9 mm in diameter), motorized or manual extraction devices, and advanced implantation tools such as sapphire blades or Choi implanter pens.
+Micro FUE hair transplants rely on specialized microsurgical instruments, including ultra-fine punches (below 0.8 mm in diameter), motorized or manual extraction devices, and advanced implantation tools such as Choi implanter pens.
 The advanced technology that is used facilitates the precise extraction and implantation of individual follicular units, minimizing tissue trauma and enhancing aesthetic outcomes, as indicated by Dr. Kouremada-Zioga (2013).

 Micro FUE-compatible tools include the Powered Cole Isolation Device (PCID), designed for high-precision extractions with rotational and oscillation motion, and the Trivellini Mamba System, which offers oscillation, rotation, and vibration modes to adapt to various follicle angles and depths, as outlined by Dr. Kavish Chauhan et al. (2024).

-The WAW FUE System (Hybrid Trumpet Punch) and motorized punches by Cole Instruments further enhance precision by using hybrid punches and small diameters (as small as 0.75 mm), all prioritizing graft survival and minimal trauma.
+The WAW FUE System (Hybrid Trumpet Punch) and motorized punches by Cole Instruments further enhance precision by using hybrid punches and small diameters (below 0.8 mm), all prioritizing graft survival and minimal trauma.
 These tools are designed to optimize graft survival, minimize damage, and enable customizable motion, all while maintaining high precision and efficiency.

 How Are Hair Follicles Extracted in a Micro FUE Procedure?